-Criminal Justice, Criminal Justice Studies, Associate of Applied Science
+Criminal Justice, Criminal Justice Studies, AAS

 Those who work within the criminal justice system help maintain social order by preventing and reducing crime.
 Usually, people who work in this area are driven by a desire to help others and make the world a safer place.
 The field is broad and multidisciplinary; a degree in criminal justice provides the foundation for careers in law enforcement, corrections or the courts.